reb8510/wireguardVPN/README.md

 **Wireguard on laptop**
 <p>Next you will connect your laptop to Wireguard.
 Search Ipleak.net on a browser and check your IP address and screenshot it.</p>
-<p>Look for your .conf file by these commands in your terminal.</p>
+<p>Search for your .conf file with these commands in your terminal.</p>
 <pre><code>cd wireguard</code></pre>
 <pre><code>ls</code></pre>
 <pre><code>cd config/code></pre>